 - 1. If they do not form the majority of the competitors in the pool, they must fence off the bouts between themselves before meeting competitors of another nationality. - 2.
-If they form the majority of the competitors in the pool, the Bout Committee may establish a special order of bouts, departing as little as possible from the principle laid down in 1) above, in order to obviate excessive fatigue or delays for the competitors who form the minority in the pool.

-- 3. Examples of the order of fencers of the same nationality in a pool of six: - a) When a pool contains, among its six fencers, - two fencers of the same nationality A, or - two fencers of the same nationality A and two of the same nationality B, the fencers' names are placed on the pool sheet in such a way that those of the same nationality fence each other in their first bout and the order of bouts of a pool of six is that shown in Article 0.14 above.
+If they form the majority of the competitors in the pool, the Bout Committee may establish a special order of bouts, departing as little as possible from the principle laid down in 1) above, in order to obviate excessive fatigue or delays for the competitors who form the minority in the pool. - 3.
+Examples of the order of fencers of the same nationality in a pool of six: - a) When a pool contains, among its six fencers, - two fencers of the same nationality A, or - two fencers of the same nationality A and two of the same nationality B, or - two fencers of the same nationality A, two of the same nationality B, and two of the same nationality C, the fencers' names are placed on the pool sheet in such a way that those of the same nationality fence each other in their first bout and the order of bouts of a pool of six is that shown in Article 0.69 above.